A Thermodynamically Consistent Free Boundary Model for Two-Phase Flows in an Evolving Domain with Bulk-Surface Interaction: Model derivation

 where $\gamma_\tau$ and $\gamma_\n$ are nonnegative functions, which may depend on the phase fields.
 Equation \eqref{BC:NAV} can be interpreted as a \textit{generalized Navier slip boundary condition} with $\gamma_\tau$ being the slip parameter.
 We point out that an analogous boundary condition appeared in \cite{Giorgini2023}.
+The boundary condition \eqref{BC:NOR} relates the normal component of $\uu$ to the normal traction $\T\n$ and the geometry of the evolving boundary through its mean curvature $H$.
+The coefficient $\gamma_\n>0$ acts as a weighting parameter for the energy dissipation due to boundary deformation (cf.~\eqref{diss}).
 By means of \eqref{ASS:FLUX}--\eqref{BC:NOR}, inequality \eqref{EST:DISS:S:3*} further reduces to

 on $\ST$.
 The terms in the second line are clearly nonpositive.
 In order to ensure that the third line is also nonpositive, we assume that one of the following boundary conditions holds:

 It thus remains to ensure that the first line in \eqref{BC:MUTHETA} is nonpositive.
 The approach depends on the parameter $K$ that appears in the energy density $g$ (see \eqref{DEF:GL:S}) and we need to handle the cases $K=0$ and $K\in(0,\infty]$ separately.